Skip to main content

 Two compulsory work based learning modules enable you to gain valuable experience whilst working in the canine industry.
 A total of 152 hours of work experience across the duration of the programme is required.

-Assessment includes written assignments, presentations, practical demonstrations and project work.
+A blend of assessment methods are used, to include written assignments, presentations, practical demonstrations and project work.
+These varied assessment methods are designed to keep the learning experience exciting and engaging while ensuring comprehensive skill development.
 There are no formal examinations.
+This multifaceted assessment approach helps sharpen analytical and research skills, boost confidence and professional communication skills and demonstrate training techniques showing proficiency.
+These ensure synthesis of students learning tackling real-world canine behaviour issues, challenging understanding pushing students to apply theoretical knowledge developing industry readiness.
 Opportunities for feedback on assessments are available prior to the final submission to support your development and achievement.
-Staff aim to return assessed work within a 20 working day timeframe (not including holidays) so that you can most benefit from the feedback.
+Staff aim to return assessed work within a 20-working day timeframe (not including holidays) so that you can most benefit from the feedback.

 • Training equipment will be required (i.e. clicker and target stick) for the training related modules.